by Rhian Hunt

 What others are saying about the Pro Rower H2O RX-750

-machine is rugged, durable, dependable, and sturdy, all while weighing only sixty five pounds!
-Clearly, this puts it among the best fitness machines ever created. - Anonymous user
+[The machine is] rugged, durable, dependable, and sturdy, all while weighing only sixty five pounds!
+Clearly, this puts it among the best fitness machines ever created. – Anonymous user

 I am impressed with the quality of the product and its fun to use as well as being effective and sturdy. – testimonial from Sandy from Vienna, Virginia